isomerpages/nlb-mobile-guide/spotlight/well-being/_posts/2020-03-27-reading-gives-us-someplace-to-go.md

 <p>Welcome to our Well-Being Resource list!
 What we read feeds our souls and this list of e-books, articles and videos have suggestions to help you stay calm and feel at peace.
 Learn from the experiences and insights of others and get tips that we hope you can apply to your own life.</p>

 <h4>Books</h4>
-<p><strong>In these trying and uncertain times, self-care is important.
-Here are some choice books to tide us through as we keep calm and be kind to ourselves and those around us.</strong></p>
+<p>In these trying and uncertain times, self-care is important.
+Here are some choice books to tide us through as we keep calm and be kind to ourselves and those around us.</p>

 <h5><a href="https://eresources.nlb.gov.sg/ereads/proxy?id=8042ee0f-b1e0-4ab1-b7d8-ce756198fae3" style="text-decoration:none;">The Art of Not Falling Apart</a></h5>
 <i>Christina Patterson</i><br/>